 Leeanau Sweetglo This wonderful round, green striped watermelon won our taste tests this year.
 And one bite and you’ll know why!
 Bred by Mike Kiessel, watermelon expert of Leelanau County, Michigan.
 He decided to cross the Orangeglo watermelon with a Crimson Sweet.
 After years of selecting and perfecting, the Leelanau Sweetglo arrived to stun everyone who has tasted its orange flesh with minimal seeds.
-It’s very early too, so that means more desserts per summer.90 Days Very limited seed this year.
+It’s very early too, so that means more desserts per summer.
+85 Days

 Sweet Dakota Rose